UAResLife/AdApiService/readme.md

 ## CopyUser

 Copies a user account to the specified location.
-A random password will be assigned to the user and the account will be disabbled.
+A random password will be assigned to the user and the account will be disabled.
 Before the account can be used it will need to be unlocked and have its password reset.

 The following attributes are copied from the template: